alankrantas/project-foobear-circuitpython-fnaf-fan-game/README.md

 This FNAF ([_Five Nights at Freddy's_](https://en.wikipedia.org/wiki/Five_Nights_at_Freddy%27s)) fan game was conceived some years ago, with the primary coding completed between 2021 and 2022.
 The code, more than 1,000 lines long, is built around a complex synchronous process runtime in which I can add behaviors and control them in the ways and intervals I want.

-Of course, I had to re-invent the gameplay and rules since it's not possible to copy all the game mechanics of FNAF 1 or 2.
-But the inspiron is still there.
-I can't help to "borrow" many of the FNAF sound effects too (I did considered to use _Half Life_ sound effects).
+Of course, I had to re-invent the gameplay and rules since it's not possible to recreate all the game mechanics of FNAF 1 or 2; but the inspiron is still there.
+I also can't help to "borrow" many of the FNAF sound effects (I did considered to use _Half Life_ sound effects).
 This game utilizes CircuitPython's audiomixer to play multiple audio files (including the background ambience sound) asynchronously, which works surprising well.

 ### What It Should Have Been